Ex-CIO, Fairtrade USA

 We have begun to notice a few agricultural data products targeting non-industrialized farm settings that are predictive in nature and therefore directly benefit the farmers themselves, but these are still exceptions rather than the rule.
 Although when available, many of these solutions require extensive onboarding and user-interface training, which is an unacceptable opportunity cost for busy farmers who may be unexposed or raw to incorporating technology into their agricultural practices.

-In my opinion, to overcome these challenges, technology providers need to ensure to put place farmers at the center of their model and design the UI experience with research of growers' needs.
+In my opinion, to overcome these challenges, technology providers need to ensure they place farmers at the center of their user experience research and design the UI based on their needs.
 They must then leverage those findings to design systems that accommodate the fact that farmers in developing economies have different connectivity and technical literacy baselines than their counterparts in more developed economies.

 I believe the following will be relevant regardless of what 2021 throws at us: